mothur/mothur.github.io/_wiki/mothur_v.1.18.0.md

 A couple of other small notes\...
 First, there are still spots available in the mothur workshop I will be holding on April 27-29 in Detroit.
-Second, I will be moving this mailing list and the google group mailing list to a new system so if you don\'t want to be on the list you can just pluck yourself off.
+Second, I will be moving this mailing list and the google group mailing list to a new system so if you don't want to be on the list you can just pluck yourself off.
 Third, ahem, the delivery of 6 packs and harder liquor has slowed considerably.
 You know where to send them\...